 Fishing with demersal longlines shall be prohibited in depths shallower than 500m. in order to protect benthic communities and juvenile Dissostichus spp.

-Each vessel participating in the fishery shall have at least one scientific observer on board throughout all fishing activities within the fishing period.
-The observer shall have a target of observing 25% of hooks hauled per line over the duration of the fishing deployment.
+[In derogation of paragraph 37b of CMM01(2024),] each vessel participating in the [toothfish] fishery shall have at least one scientific observer on board throughout all fishing activities within the fishing period.
+The observer shall []observe [at least] 25% of hooks hauled per line over the duration of the fishing deployment.

 CCPs shall require their flagged vessels to tag and release Dissostichus spp. specimens at a rate of at least 5 fish per tonne of green weight caught.
 A minimum overlap statistic of at least 60% shall apply for tag release, once 30 or more Dissostichus spp. specimens have been caught.

+15bis.
+CCPs shall require their flagged vessels fishing for Dissostichus spp. to report VMS data automatically to their FMC at least every hour.

 For toothfish fisheries, the season is defined as the period from 1 December to 30 November (both dates inclusive).

-Management measures for toothfish in the Del Cano Area
+Management measures for toothfish in the Del Cano Area [and the South Indian Ridge Area]

 Effort/catch and operational limits

-CCPs shall ensure that the total annual catches of Dissostichus spp. in the Del Cano Rise area do not exceed 44 tonnes.
-Without prejudice to any future sharing arrangement of the catch opportunities, this catch shall be equally shared between those CCPs which have historical catches declared to SIOFA up to 2016 in the Del Cano Rise area.
-Any excess by a given CCP in a given year shall be deducted from its following year catch share.
+CCPs shall ensure that the total annual catches of Dissostichus spp. in the Del Cano Rise area do not exceed 52.8 tonnes.
+Without prejudice to any future sharing arrangement of the catch opportunities, this catch shall be [equally]shared [proportionally] between those CCPs which have historical catches declared to SIOFA [for the period 2019-2023] [up to 2016] in the Del Cano Rise area.
+Any overcatch by a given CCP in a given year shall be deducted from its following year catch share.

+[CCPs shall ensure that the total annual catches of Dissostichus spp. in the South Indian Ridge area do not exceed 83.4 tonnes.
+Without prejudice to any future sharing arrangement of the catch opportunities, in particular any future framework for deciding allocations based on catch history, among other factors, this catch shall be shared proportionally between those CCPs which have catches declared to SIOFA for the period 2019-2023 in the South Indian Ridge area.
+Any excess by a given CCP in a given year shall be deducted from its following year catch share,]

+[18 alt.
+CCPs shall ensure that the total annual catches of Dissostichus spp. in the South Indian Ridge area do not exceed 83.4 tonnes.
+Without prejudice to any future sharing arrangement of the catch opportunities, this catch shall be equally shared between CCPs which have reported catch from this area prior to June 2025.
+Any overcatch by a given CCP in a given year shall be deducted from its following year catch share.,]

+18bis.
+A CCP may transfer to another CCP all or part of its annual catch limit established under paragraphs 16 [and 16bis], provided that the total catch of the two CCPs concerned does not exceed their combined limits.
+All such transfers shall be notified to the Secretariat within one week and communicated by the Secretariat to all CCPs.

-CCPs shall send monthly reports of their Dissostichus spp. catches to the Secretariat, using the template at Annex I. As soon as 90% of the catch limit is reached, the Secretariat shall notify the CCPs of the closure of the fishery.
+CCPs shall send [monthly] [weekly] reports of their Dissostichus spp. catches to the Secretariat, using the template at Annex I. As soon as 90% of the catch limit is reached, the Secretariat shall notify the CCPs of the closure of the fishery.

 CCPs shall ensure that their fishing vessels inform the Secretariat daily on start and end points of set longlines, using the template at Annex II.